The 3 Best Stretches for Archery

 The 3 Best Archery Stretches

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Archery stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for archery; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions below each stretch.